RobinPXL/scripting-1-PXL/README.md

 # scripting-1-PXL
-this is a repository for my first session in Scripting at PXL
+This is a repository for my first session in Scripting at PXL.

+This includes the chapters "1.
+Introductie" and "2.
+Variabelen";